Originally published November 11th, 2022

 Take out a Term Loan to Stretch Out Payments

 If you are expecting to not be able to pay a future merchant cash advance payment, then it might be a good idea to take on a more traditional style loan to pay off your MCA balance and give you the time you need to pay.
+Some business lines of credit or term loans have more flexible repayment terms that can offer relief from mca agreements.

 You will take a hit in terms of fees and interest paid over time, but you will not ruin your ability to borrow money in the future and your business can continue to grow without having the extra stress of a defaulted loan to deal with.
+Avoiding default also protects your personal assets if a personal guarantee was involved in your mca application process.

 See what your options are for getting a different source of funding to pay off your merchant cash advance.
 If the amount isn’t too large, you could even take out a personal loan to pay off your MCA balance and quickly pay that off.